rtbrick/bngblaster/docsrc/sources/install.rst

 ^^^^^

-Per default cmake (`cmake .`) will build the BNG Blaster as a release version with optimization and without debugging symbols.
+Per default cmake (`cmake .`) will build the BNG Blaster as a release version with optimization and debug symbols (RelWithDebInfo).

 .. code-block:: none